Teen idol

 A teen idol is a celebrity with a large teenage fan base.
-Teen idols are generally young but are not necessarily teenagers.
+Teen idols are generally young but are not necessarily teenagers themselves.
 An idol's popularity may be limited to teens, or may extend to all age groups.

 By region

 Asia

 East Asia possesses a robust fan culture centered around idols, one that spans both genders and generates broad appeal.
 East Asian idol culture, which first began in Japan in the 1960s, would spread to neighboring countries in later decades: in South Korea and Taiwan, for example, it took root in the 1990s, and in China the 2010s.
 Idols are also not limited to singing, and may take part in more explicitly image-focused venues such as pin-up photography (gravure idols) and pornography (AV idols).

 There are many different idols and idol groups spread across many countries.
 In Japan, there are pop stars Ayumi Hamasaki and Namie Amuro as well as Kana Nishino and music groups such as Momoiro Clover Z, Morning Musume, AKB48, and Perfume and Johnny & Associates boy bands Arashi, NEWS, KAT-TUN, and Hey!
 Say!
 JUMP among others.
 In Taiwan, there are pop icons such as Jay Chou, Jolin Tsai, music groups Mayday, F4, and S.H.E.
-In South Korea, notable K-pop personalities include singers BoA and Rain and groups BTS, Exo, TVXQ, 2PM, 2AM, Beast, Shinee, Super Junior, 2NE1, Big Bang, Wonder Girls, T-ara, Kara, Blackpink and Girls' Generation.
+In South Korea, notable K-pop personalities include singers BoA and Rain and groups BTS, Blackpink, Twice, Exo, TVXQ, 2PM, 2AM, Beast, Shinee, Super Junior, 2NE1, Big Bang, Wonder Girls, T-ara, Kara and Girls' Generation.
 In Vietnam, there are the singers WanBi Tuấn Anh, Sơn Tùng M-TP, Đông Nhi, Bảo Thy and Tóc Tiên.

+Even if they succeed as idol singers, they still have to cover the training, accommodation, and post-debut promotional expenses from their earnings, leaving them with no income until they break even.
+If they don't succeed, they end up in debt.

+Their fans are mostly teenagers, often lacking in maturity.
+Extreme fans can even cause social problems, such as insulting celebrities with whom they're involved in dating scandals or have hostile relationships.

+SM Entertainment CEO Lee reportedly sought advice from Han Baek-hee, the singer and aunt of Kim Wan-sun, who debuted in 1986 and led her through three years of rigorous, Spartan training.
+Hyun Jin-young, who debuted in 1990, also underwent two years of training under Lee's direction before making his debut.
+Kim Wan-sun recently revealed numerous anecdotes on TV, including her harsh confinement training and 13 years of slave-like life.

 Europe

 European teen idols include German popstar Bill Kaulitz of the pop-rock band Tokio Hotel and the members of the Anglo-Irish pop boy band One Direction, and Girls Aloud, another Anglo-Irish band.
-In Spain, La Oreja de Van Gogh, Miguel Bosé, Mecano, and Hombres G all enjoyed teen-idol status.
+In Spain, Quevedo, Rosalía and C. Tangana all enjoy teen-idol status.
 In the Balkans, the late Macedonian singer Toše Proeski was considered a teen idol.